hajle-silesia/provisioning/README.md

 ### Dependency updates

 [Renovate](https://docs.renovatebot.com/) is used as a tool for automated dependency updates.
 Although it handles many dependencies out of the box, there are many that are not supported yet.
 These have to be taken care of separately via [config file](.github/renovate.json).
 Verify periodically all dependencies against Renovate latest documentation/config file, to see if dependency support is added/separate handling is still needed.
+See [Renovate console](https://developer.mend.io/github/hajle-silesia/provisioning) for scanning details.

 ### Static analysis